 Border patrol and police are always on the lookout for suspicious activity, and large amounts of cash could spike their interest.
 Plus, pickpockets and thieves love targeting unsuspecting tourists.

 When you arrive at an international airport, there are plenty of signs offering to exchange your currency.
 This is one of the worst places to convert your US dollars into local money.
 Remember that airport real estate is expensive, and their only product is money.

 They need a big spread on the conversion to pay their rent, cover their expenses, and make a profit.
 Who pays for all of that?
 The tourists that convert money with them.
 Don’t let that be you.

 Convert Currency At Your Hotel

 At some luxury hotels, they will convert small amounts of a guest’s currency as a courtesy.
 Other hotels charge a small flat fee or mark up the exchange to compensate them for the service.
 As with any conversion, pay attention to their exchange rates to ensure it is a good deal.

-With more hotels cutting back on services as the world goes digital, fewer hotels are offering this benefit at all.
-I don't use this approach too often, but it is nice to know it may be available if you're staying at the right hotel.
+With more hotels cutting back on services as the world goes digital, fewer hotels offer this benefit.
+I don’t use this approach too often, but it is nice to know it may be available if you’re staying at the right hotel.
 Speak with the hotel concierge to find out if your hotel offers foreign currency exchange.

 Receive Change In Local Currency